 Two other investors invested $600,000 in the company and they were soon on their path to becoming a reality.
 However, not everyone was convinced.
 Fred Wilson of Union Square Ventures rejected an investment opportunity.
 This mistake he later regretted.

 However, the difficulties did not end with funding.
-Airbnb faced a number of safety issues after a guest robbed his house .
+Airbnb faced several safety issues after a guest robbed his house.
 This scare hampered the business and led to hundreds of people quitting using the service.

 From Failing Startup To Multibillion Dollar Business

 The founders were able to focus their efforts on introducing people to Airbnb after they had covered all the bases.
-Although it was risky, the founders were able to make a large profit by using Craigslist, a well-known housing site, to promote their business .
+Although it was risky, the founders were able to make a significant profit by using Craigslist, a well-known housing site, to promote their business.

 Craigslist was their ideal audience, people who wanted to find accommodations that were not hotels for their travels.